Becoming a Physical Therapy Assistant in Virginia

 As a student at South University, you will have the opportunity to learn from accomplished faculty members who have real-world experience in the subjects that they teach.
 Our small class sizes allow you to receive personalized attention from instructors, and the encouragement to recognize your goals for the future and the means to achieve them.

-- Occupational Therapy Assistant (AS)Locations: Virginia Beach
+- Occupational Therapy Assistant (AS)Locations: Glen Allen

 Experience the Rewards of Caring, With ECPI’s Medical Careers Institute, you can Earn Your Bachelor’s Degree in 2.5 Years or Your Associate’s Even Sooner through Our Year-Round Schedule!